cosmos/cosmos-sdk/docs/spec/distribution/transactions.md

 `validator.ProposerRewardPool`.

 The calculations are identical with a few modifications to the parameters:
- - Delegator's entitlement to `gs.FeePool`:
+ - Delegator's entitlement to `rewardPool`:
    - entitled party voting power should be taken as the effective voting power after commission is retrieved, `bond.Shares/validator.TotalDelegatorShares * validator.VotingPower * (1 - validator.Commission)`
- - Delegator's entitlement to `validator.ProposerFeePool`
+ - Delegator's entitlement to `validatorDistribution.ProposerFeePool`
    - global power in this context is actually shares `validator.TotalDelegatorShares`
    - entitled party voting power should be taken as the effective shares after commission is retrieved, `bond.Shares * (1 - validator.Commission)`
- - Validator's commission entitlement to `gs.FeePool`
+ - Validator's commission entitlement to `rewardPool`
    - entitled party voting power should be taken as the effective voting power of commission portion of total voting power, `validator.VotingPower * validator.Commission`
- - Validator's commission entitlement to `validator.ProposerFeePool`
+ - Validator's commission entitlement to `validatorDistribution.ProposerFeePool`
    - global power in this context is actually shares `validator.TotalDelegatorShares`
    - entitled party voting power should be taken as the of commission portion